 The bot's prefix for commands is

-Discord will show a list of all resource keywords and Twitch will show a list of resource categories.
-On either platform you can add a category name to filter the list results, such as
+!list to see available resource categories.
+You can add a category name to filter the list results, such as

 To retrieve information on a specific resource, take the keyword from the